hedie-rgb/Backlog/README.md

-This is a practice project on how to use React and Laravel together.
+This is a practice project on how to use React and Laravel/MySQL together.